huynm1990/car-supply-chain/README.md

 Use Case Scenario Overview

-The sale scenario consists of 4 participants:
+The scenario consists of 4 participants:
 * Manufacturer: An entity that is selling products
 * Inspector: An entity that is inspecting products
 * Shipper: An entity that is shipping products